What to Look for When You Buy Breathalyzer

-Budget to Buy a Breathalyser
+Budget to Buy a Breathalyzer

-Different countries will have their own versions of this standard so make sure you check what is available in your country.
+Different countries will have their own versions of this standard, so make sure you check what is available in your country.

-Semi-conductor or Fuel Cell Breathalyser?
+Buy a Semi-conductor or Fuel Cell Breathalyzer?

-The next decision to make when you buy breathlaysers will be between a semi-conductor model or a fuel cell model.
+The next decision to make when you buy breathalyzer will be between a semi-conductor model or a fuel cell model.
 Semi-conductors use a reaction between the ethyl alcohol breathed into the acetic acid and water within the device to determine a reading.
 The reaction creates an electrical current which is small or large depending on the amount of alcohol the person has consumed.

-Where to Buy a Breathalyser
+Where to Buy a Breathalyzer?

-Always buy a breathalyser from a reputable company with readily available product information and product testing results.
-These should all be easy to find on a website and all testing should be able to be backed up with proof of the results.
+Always buy a breathalyzer from a reputable company with readily available product information and product testing results.
+These should all be easy to find on a website, and all testing should be backed up with proof of the results.
 Make sure your breathalyser has a warranty in case something goes wrong.
 Check reviews of the company and of the specific product that you wish to buy.
-Ask about after sales service as well.
-Additionally, check whether the company recalibrates their breathalysers with trained personnel and that this process is quick and easy for you as the consumer.
+Ask about after-sales service as well.
+Additionally, check whether the company recalibrates its breathalysers with trained personnel and that this process is quick and easy for you as the consumer.